observeinc/observe/README.md

 save this credential in that file, you can specify `--authtoken` on the command line instead, and should not use `--save` when logging in.

-If you use an SSO integration such as Okta, Azure AD, Google, or PingOne, then see the section about the `login` command for how to generate credentials.
+If you use an SSO SAML integration such as Okta, Azure AD, Google, or PingOne, then see the section about the `login` command for how to generate credentials.

 The name of the dataset input for your query may vary based on what datasets you have installed or built in your workspace, as well as the name of your